Selling on your own? Get the free 16-page FSBO guide.

 • HOA resale certificate — if you have an HOA, the title company orders this.
 It shows dues, assessments, violations, and reserve balances.
 Cost is typically $200-400.

 • Survey — the buyer may require a new survey or accept your existing one with a T-47 affidavit (a sworn statement that nothing has changed since the last survey).
+There is now a version of the T-47 that does not require notarization.

 Appraisal